Volscente/NexusLLM/docs/llm_theory.md

 Instead of storing the gradients for all layers, only a subset of the layers' activations and intermediate gradients are stored, while the remaining layers' activations are recomputed during the backward pass when needed.

+# Direct Preference Optimisation (DPO)
+## Definition
+It is RLHF Fine-Tuning technique.

+## PPO vs DPO
+The *Proximal Policy Optimization (PPO)* is another reinforcement learning algorithm that aims to improve the policy of an agent.
+One of the key features of PPO is the use of a "proximal policy optimization" approach, which constrains the policy updates to be within a certain "trust region" to prevent large policy changes that could lead to instability in learning.
+It however still very unstasble and computationally expensive.

+It also implies optimizing a surrogate objective function that approximates the true objective.

+The *Direct Preference Optimization (DPO)* directly optimizes the preferences of an agent over different actions or policies, rather than optimizing a surrogate objective function.
+In DPO, the agent learns a preference function that assigns values or scores to different actions or policies based on their expected long-term rewards.